 Villages of character in the Vendée

 The "Petites Cités de Caractère" distinction is awarded to towns and villages with outstanding architecture and heritage.
-Apremont a few kilometres from the coast, Mallièvre and Mouchamps in Bocage, Vouvant, Faymoreau, Foussais-Payré and Nieul sur l'Autise in the southern part of the department are all examples of the multiple facets of Vendée identity.
+Apremont a few kilometres from the coast, Mallièvre, Mouchamps and Pouzauges in Bocage, Vouvant, Faymoreau, Foussais-Payré and Nieul sur l'Autise in the southern part of the department are all examples of the multiple facets of Vendée identity.

 Apremont lies some 20 km from the coast in an attractive green setting.
 It is crossed by the Vie, a small tidal river with a steep landscape.
 The castle's two Renaissance towers stand proudly in the heart of the village.
 The heritage discovery trail takes you around the narrow streets, Gallo-Roman bridge, fine houses and residences and the church (built in the 20th century) and on the watch path overlooking the village.